JamiliaW38/fundamentals-assessment-2/readme.md

 ```

 ### longArray()
-* [ ] create a function called "longArray" that takes an array as an argument.
+* [ x] create a function called "longArray" that takes an array as an argument.
-* [ ] this function returns `true` if the array has 7 or more elements.
+* [ x] this function returns `true` if the array has 7 or more elements.
 Otherwise, it returns `false`.

 Example:
 ```javascript